Isaac0047/ASC36_Competition/README.md

 # ASC36_Competition
-This repository contains the files for ASC36 Student Competition
+This repository contains the files for ASC36 Student Competition, Team UW-Madison.

-This folder contains the code and presentation for 36th ASC Student Competition.

 The files description are as follows: